insect-biome-atlas/coidb/README.md

 We recommend to run `coidb` on a system with at least 4 cores and 16 GB RAM.
 During runs, roughly 75-100 GB of disk space will be used which will be reduced to ~6 GB upon completion.
+The full run takes roughly 3 hours on a MacBook Pro Laptop running with 4 cores.

 ## Obtain data